-- The fellow aspirants I began my studies with are the most important thing in my life, even when they are far from me. - A blight upon the unspoiled reaches of the wild is a blight upon my soul. - 3 I suffer awful visions of a coming disaster and will do anything to prevent it. - 4 I would die to recover an ancient relic of my druidic sect that was lost long ago. - 5 I owe my life to the druid who took me in when my parents died. - 6 I fled from civilization long ago, escaping into the wilderness to hide from those that may yet still hunt me.
+- 1 The brother and sister aspirants I began my studies with are the most important thing in my life, even when they are far from me. - 2 A blight upon the unspoiled reaches of the wild is a blight upon my soul. - 3 I suffer awful visions of a coming disaster and will do anything to prevent it. - 4 I would die to recover an ancient relic of my druidic sect that was lost long ago. - 5 I owe my life to the druid who took me in when my parents died. - 6 I fled from civilization long ago, escaping into the wilderness to hide from those that may yet still hunt me.
 I must someday confront them.